Order of data in PULP_MANIFEST returned by Pulp is different from feed url

 The inconsistency I can see which is potentially not good and inconvenient is that Pulp produces additional spaces between comma-separated values.

-#5 Updated by daviddavis about 1 year ago
+#5 Updated by daviddavis over 1 year ago

 I don't think the ordering is a bug either but I find it strange that we sort the files deterministically by when they are created.
 If we sort at all it should be by filename but we sort by created as a way to eliminate duplicates in the manifest (see ).